 Contraindications include:

-How soon can normal activities resume after the examination?
+How soon can normal activities resume after the scan?
 Are there any special precautions?If no sedatives are used, most patients can resume normal activities immediately.
 If contrast agents were used, it is recommended to rest for 2-4 hours afterward and avoid driving or operating machinery.
 Patients with kidney issues should follow medical advice to increase fluid intake and have regular follow-up tests for renal function.